BQ Explains: What Is A Budget?

 A budget which lowers taxes for consumers may be considered populist in nature but one which cuts taxes for corporations may be a way to boost investment in the economy.

-On budget day, Finance Minister Arun Jaitley will read out the document in the Lok Sabha after which the proposals are debated in both the Lok Sabha and the Rajya Sabha.
+On budget day, Finance Minister Nirmala Sitharaman will read out the document in the Lok Sabha after which the proposals are debated in both the Lok Sabha and the Rajya Sabha.
 The budget can only be implemented after parliamentary approval.